 Just a five and half hour flight from London, Canada is somewhat off the radar for British tourists, our perception of it perhaps, a snowy wilderness frequented by Moose and huskies, yet Canada’s second city is just 45 miles from the US border and maybe an hour or two more to New York.
 It’s a lively, contemporary and stylish city with some outstanding attractions for visitors of all walks of life to enjoy.
 Just 90 minutes or so in one direction is the international skiing resort of Tremblant and in the other, the colonially historic Quebec City.

-the city really tick, and an absolute must first stop is the museum complex at Pointe -a -Calliere, an historic building right on the spot where the city was born.
+To discover Montreal’s past is to understand what makes the city really tick, and an absolute must first stop is the museum complex at Pointe -a -Calliere, a historic building right on the spot where the city was born.
 It’s amongst the cobblestones and carriages of Old Montreal and the museum portrays the city’s six centuries of history through a combination of stunning multimedia technology projected amongst the archaeological remains, with easy to understand models, maps and displays.
-Just around the corner the Centre d’histoire de Montréal is also well worth a visit.
-Many of the charming 18th and 19th century buildings all around the old town have become fashionable art galleries and designer boutiques, blending in perfectly without losing the sense of romance from a time gone by.
+Just around the corner, the Centre d’histoire de Montréal is also well worth a visit.
+Many of the charming 18th and 19th-century buildings all around the old town have become fashionable art galleries and designer boutiques, blending in perfectly without losing the sense of romance from a time gone by.
 The centrepiece is the Place Jacques-Cartier with its cafes, terraces and street performers, and the nearby extraordinary Notre Dame Basilica, whose facade belies the sheer majesty of its interior.

 Montreal is easy to orient yourself to.
 There’s the majestic Mont Royal dominating one side (the city took its name from this iconic mountain which is surrounded by a lovely national park and offers a great view of the city by the way) and the mighty St. Lawrence River on its opposite flank, once the gateway to America.

-It’s a city you can walk freely around, each neighbourhood is represented by a different set of lampposts; (count them, there are over forty two different ones!) or if you’re felling lazy, take the Metro.
+It’s a city you can walk freely around, each neighbourhood is represented by a different set of lampposts; (count them, there are over forty-two different ones!) or if you’re feeling lazy, take the Metro.
 It’s a comprehensive network that’ll get you to where you want to be in a matter of minutes, many of the stops taking you directly up into hotels and shops as part of the Underground City (see further below).